phglab/ALFATClust/README.md

 Chiu, J.K.H., Ong, R.TH.
 Clustering biological sequences with dynamic sequence similarity threshold. *BMC Bioinformatics* 23, 108 (2022). https://doi.org/10.1186/s12859-022-04643-9

 ## Release update
+- 2023-05-30:<br/>
+    - Fixed the error `ModuleNotFoundError: No module named 'Constants'` when using in Docker container
 - 2023-04-10:<br/>
     - Enhanced input sequence validation to identify sequence header not in the accepted format
     - Added `-b` option to specify the type of input sequences (DNA/protein), or leave it to the tool to determine